In this article

 Cash application becomes a full-time job.
 Matching payments to invoices manually at scale is tedious and error-prone.
 Misapplied payments create phantom aging, where invoices show as unpaid even though the money is in your account.

 Customer relationships suffer.
 When your collections outreach is generic and context-free, customers who have already communicated payment timelines get the same automated reminders as customers who are genuinely unresponsive.
-This erodes trust, particularly in industries like property management where relationships are long-term.
+This erodes trust, particularly in B2B sectors where relationships are long-term and each account carries significant lifetime value.

 Revenue automation addresses all four of these failure modes simultaneously, which is why growing businesses see disproportionate ROI compared to stable organizations.